CT-Smyth/ESP32_flow_sensor/README.md

 // button wakes display & cycles through display modes.
 1 sec saves data and
 // sends manpage to serial.
 10 seconds runs priming pulses, 15 seconds for reset with portal for config and OTA.

+// double reset (or action button on boot) for portal:
+// to force the config portal reset the unit within 10 seconds after the 5 quick status flashes on startup.
+// the system will restart with the LED on for a couple of seconds to show that the portal has been started,
+// then normal operation will start (non-blocking portal remains active)

 // Must be compiled with "minimal spiffs" for OTA to work